 At the core of these commitments is the role of our Board of Directors in overseeing the management of our Company's business and affairs.
 We believe that an active, informed, independent and involved board is essential for ensuring our integrity, transparency and long-term strength.
 We believe that our Board of Directors embodies each of those characteristics.
-We have assembled a Board of Directors that is comprised of individuals with a wide breadth of experience including: a member with several decades of real estate experience; a former leading corporate lawyer; the former chairman of a public lodging REIT and founder and chief executive officer of a public hotel investment company; the founder and chief executive officer of a major on-line events planning company; the former president and chief operating officer of Marriott International; a retired chief executive officer; our former Chief Executive Officer; and our current Chief Executive Officer.
+We have assembled a Board of Directors that is comprised of individuals with a wide breadth of experience including: a member with several decades of real estate experience; a former leading corporate lawyer; the former chairman of a public lodging REIT and founder and chief executive officer of a public hotel investment company; the founder and chief executive officer of a major on-line events planning company; the former president and chief operating officer of Marriott International; an executive officer of a major airline company; our former Chief Executive Officer: and our current Chief Executive Officer.